mmistakes/minimal-mistakes/_posts/2020-11-18-givens-vs-implicits.md

 def getMap(implicit size: Int): Map[String, Int] = ...
 ```

-then we could not write `createMap("Alice")` even if we had an implicit in scope, because the argument will override the implicit value the compiler would have inserted, and so we'll get a type error from the compiler.
+then we could not write `getMap("Alice")` even if we had an implicit in scope, because the argument will override the implicit value the compiler would have inserted, and so we'll get a type error from the compiler.

 Givens solve that.
 If we had a method